-Today part of the University of Amsterdam’s science-centered library, this building once served as the headquarters of the Vereenigde Oostindische Compagnie (VOC).
+Today part of the University of Amsterdam’s Faculty of Humanities, this building once served as the headquarters of the Vereenigde Oostindische Compagnie (VOC).
 Also known as the Dutch East India Company, the VOC was established in 1602 CE as the first formally listed public company and megacorporation in history.

 While its British counterpart was more well-known, the VOC was a larger conglomerate and had many important trade ports across Asia during the Age of Sail.
 These areas were heavily colonized and exploited, as the company engaged in the slave trade and environmental destruction.
 It’s believed that the VOC was largely to blame for the extinction of the dodo in Mauritius.

 Its problematic history aside, the Oost-Indisch Huis is quite an impressive building that dates back to 1606.
 It was constructed to expand the adjacent Bushuis armory, which the East India Company took over in 1603, as it lacked meeting and office space.
 It underwent several extensions over the following decades, growing into a multifunctional complex that served as the company’s office and warehouse.

 The regents of the VOC known as the “Heeren XVII” (“Lords Seventeen”) held their meetings in the Oost-Indisch Huis.
 The grand meeting chamber built for this purpose was restored to its heyday state, along with the building itself in 1976.
 The company also held auctions and recruited crew for their merchant ships inside the building.